sanyog2005/sanyog2005/README.md

 # 💫 Sanyog Sharma:
 Aspiring data Scientist and Android developer with a solid foundation in Java, SQL, and Python.
 Eager to learn and contribute, proficient in data transformation and web development.
-Enthusiastic about creating user-friendly applications and visualizing insights for informed decision-making
+Enthusiastic about creating user-friendly applications and visualizing insights for informed decision-making.